-How's the harness system?
+How’s the harness system?
 Is it five-point or three-point?
-You'll need a five point harness if your baby is active and keeps leaning all the time toward the things you pass by, whereas, if the baby is quiet the more quite type, a three-point harness would do.
+You’ll need a five point harness if your baby is active and keeps leaning toward the things you pass by, whereas, if the baby is the more quite type, a three-point harness would do.
 A five-point harness is good for these infants as well of course.

 Do the brakes work and are they easy to use?
 Just imagine having to stop you toddler from running downhill into a street, while desperately trying to stop the stroller from rolling away using the useless brakes.
 That’s a nightmare!